In this guide, we’ll walk you through how to sell on Amazon and give you six tips for success.

 - Gold Supplier: This allows you to determine which suppliers have received a verification through Alibaba that proves they are a registered legal business.
 However, this doesn’t mean every supplier with this verification will be 100% reliable, but it does help to lend more legitimacy.

-- Assessed Supplier: Supplies with this status means they have passed a verification process with an independent inspection status.
+- Assessed Supplier: Suppliers with this status means they have passed a verification process with an independent inspection status.

 Especially for new sellers, we recommend contacting suppliers who satisfy each of those quality assurance checks.